 Compassionate birders may want to assist young birds, particularly if the bird seems unable to fly or acts in distress, and it is important to know what to do if you find a baby bird.

 - Leave it alone.

 Young birds often leave the nest a few days before they can successfully fly, but the parent birds are usually nearby and watchful, even if you can’t spot any adults.
 Watch the bird for several hours to see if the parents tend to it or if it is able to care for itself.

 - Keep children and pets away.

 Too much nearby activity or unfamiliar visitors can cause baby birds considerable distress, elevating their heart rate and creating disorientation.
-Too many observers may also stress the parent birds, preventing them from checking up on their offspring.
+Too many observers may also scare adult birds away, preventing them from checking on their offspring.

 - Return it to the nest.

-If the bird is obviously too young to have left the nest – it has no flight feathers or is unable to move – replace it in the nest carefully, if possible.
+If the bird is obviously too young to have left the nest, with no flight feathers or unable to move, replace it in the nest carefully.
 Birds will not abandon a baby that has been handled by humans (most birds have a very poor sense of smell), and returning it to the nest will ensure the parents know where it is.
-If you are unable to return it to the nest, place it in a nearby sheltered, safe area.
+If you are unable to return it to the nest, place it nearby in a sheltered, safe area.

 - Contact the authorities.

-It can be a rewarding and enjoyable experience to observe juvenile birds, watching them grow and mature at your backyard feeders.
+It can be rewarding and enjoyable to observe juvenile birds, watching them grow and mature at your feeders.
 By knowing what to look for and how to identify baby birds, you won’t miss a minute of their youth.